io.github.userFRM/rpg-encoder

 rpg-encoder update

-# Pre-commit hook (auto-updates graph on every commit)
+# Pre-commit hook (auto-updates graph on commit)

 rpg-encoder hook install